Immunotherapy has the potential to change the way all cancer types are treated and cured.

 Does that mean cancer cells are protected by own immune system of body?
 In normal circumstances inflammatory and immune responses can potentially eliminate a tumor—so-called “immune surveillance” but cancer cells develop special mechanism by which they are not recognised by immune system and keep proliferating and growing invading different organs of body.

 A new approach has come up to fight cancer called immunotherapy.
 How does it work?
 It suppresses the inhibitory signals produced by cancer cells to evade immune system and mark cancer cells so it is easier for immune system to find and destroy them.
 Activates immune cells so they recognise cancer cells and destroy them.
+Check out the best cancer hospital in delhi.

 Should every patient of cancer receive immunotherapy?
 No. There are only specific indications where immunotherapy works.
 It does not work for everyone .Best results are for metastatic lung cancer.